kristopolous/timeline-heatmap/README.md

 ## Step 6: You're actually done
 Open up `index.html` and you'll get something like mine [over here](https://9ol.es/map).

-Mine goes from Mexicali to Las Vegas and all the way up to Seattle.
+Mine goes from Mexicali to Las Vegas and all the way up to Seattle and is 15,000x15,000.

 It serves completely statically, so you can just do something like